wallarm/product-documentation/docs/admin-en/configure-ip-blocking-nginx-en.md

     }
     ```

-    In the configuration above, `<path-to-wallarm-acl-folder>` is a path to an empty directory, in which the `nginx` user can create subdirectories and files for storing access control lists.
+    In the configuration above, `<path‑to‑wallarm‑acl‑folder>` is a path to an empty directory, in which the `nginx` user can create subdirectories and files for storing access control lists.

     !!! info "Checking the `nginx` user rights"
         Run the following command to check whether the `nginx` user has rights to perform actions on the directory: